Loading...

 Stay Hydrated

-Drink water before or during your meal to help with digestion and prevent overeating.
+Drink a glass of water before your meal to help with digestion and potentially reduce the impact on blood sugar.

 healthspan-mbl